by Bob Stepno

 Britt Reid, daring young publisher…

-(This page is a work in progress, with more blog items to be edited into the whole story and MP3 links in need of updating..)
+(This page is always a work in progress, with more blog items to be edited into the whole story and MP3 links in need of frequent updating.)

 Clark Kent’s Superman wasn’t the only radio hero staying on top of things from the vantage point of a “major metropolitan newspaper.”
 The Green Hornet’s adventures almost always kept one foot in the newsroom of The Daily Sentinel, a newspaper that also offered a reward for his capture…

-The original Green Hornet answers the question, “What can happen when a publisher gets frustrated with the failure of his editorials to Bring About Change?”
+This original Green Hornet answers the question, “What can happen when a publisher gets frustrated with the failure of his editorials to bring about change?”

 Publisher Britt Reid’s answer was to put on a mask, pretend to be a Robin Hood style outlaw, uncover evidence the police couldn’t find, and trick the bad guys into getting captured.
 His reporters and photographers had no idea what he was up to, but became front-line investigators in the Hornet’s (as well as The Sentinel‘s) fight against business rackets and corrupt government.